jatinnxn/Custom-Recipe-Generator/README.md

  •A Bolt IoT API key

 ### Installation
- •Install the necessary Dependencies:  pip install boltiotai
+ •Enter the following commands in the Replit shell to install the necessary dependencies:  pip install boltiotai

 ## Configuration
  •Obtain your API keys from OpenAI and Boltiotai.